jeff-anderson-cscc/wiit-7340-lab0-completing-and-submitting-assignments/README.md

 # Instructions

-## 1. Create a private repository for your your work:
+## Create a private repository for completing this assignment

 Normally, everyone on a team works off a shared repository that functions as the hub for collaboration and communication.
 In a classroom setting, you will need to keep your work private to prevent others from unfairly benefiting from your awesomeness.
 In this step you will create a private GitHub repository from a base template which I provide.